timothy-ha/X330-Backlight/README.md

 # X330-Backlight
-Brightness control support on the X330 (13.3" X230 Mod) for MacOS.
+Brightness control support on the X330 (13.3" ThinkPad X230 Mod) for MacOS.

 ## How to Use
 1. Download .backlight directory to home directory.